 Maybe you don’t have to learn Emacs Lisp right now.
 You may find that keyboard macros, the Customize facility and Emacs packages help you do most of what you want for now, but there will come a day when you want more.

-Let me tell you a story about Alice.
+Some story about Alice.
 Alice is an amateur programmer who loves Python, but has no experience with Lisp at all.
 One day, Alice meets a talking rabbit.
 The rabbit introduces her to Emacs.
 Alice starts using Emacs for her Python coding.
 She is even taking notes in Emacs using org-mode.
 All is well until gradually Alice starts noticing more and more things she doesn’t quite like about her current Emacs/org-mode setup and things that her Emacs configuration doesn’t provide for now.
 Those things can be divided into three categories:

 - things that Alice cannot change or implement (even after learning elisp); only the Emacs dev team or the org-mode dev team can.